nyggus/makepackage/README.md

 # Notes on further development of your package

-As mentioned before, the first step is to fill in several fields in setup.py and author in LICENSE.
+As mentioned before, the first step is to fill in several fields in pyproject.toml and author in LICENSE.
 Then you need to create a virtual environment, in which you install the package in the editable mode.
 And that's all you need to start development.

 From now on, you're on your own.
 However, a package created using `makepackage` comes with some help for inexperienced users.
 They can see how to write tests (using `pytest`), how to use a conftest.py file (for `pytest`ing), how to write fixtures and parametrized tests (again for `pytest`ing), how to import the package's modules and functions, how to write `doctest`s, and the like.
 These are just some basic development tools.